 - P1 only enabled.
 When only P1 is enabled, connect it to the network for both incoming and outgoing traffic. - P1 and P2 enabled.
-When both P1 and P2 are enabled, you must connect P1 to the internal network and P2 toward the Internet.
+When both P1 and P2 are enabled, you must connect each interface to a different subnet.
+Typically, P1 is connected to the internal network and P2 toward the Internet.
+Note, however, that the appliance cannot be supported in inline mode.